christosal/CV-and-Portfolio/README.md

 # CV-and-Portfolio
 A one page CV and portfolio with night-mode.
-Used materialize livrary
+Used materialize library